-Mr. Scott’s practice is focused on commercial litigation at the trial and appellate levels, with a particular focus on cases involving issues of professional liability, employee mobility and competition, shareholder rights and fiduciary duties, environmental law, and cases involving public agencies and/or local governments.
+Mr. Scott’s practice is focused on commercial litigation at the trial and appellate levels, with a particular focus on commercial litigation involving issues of professional liability, employee mobility and competition, and corporate governance.

 In 2018, Mr. Scott served as co-trial counsel in a two-week jury trial in a legal malpractice and breach of fiduciary duty case.
 The trial ended with a complete victory for the firm’s client, a major international law firm.
 The client prevailed on every cause of action, including on a cross-claim on which it was awarded over a hundred thousand dollars in unpaid fees.